talon-one/talon_go/docs/ApplicationAnalyticsDataPoint.md

 ### SetSessionsCount

-`func (o *ApplicationAnalyticsDataPoint) SetSessionsCount(v ApplicationAnalyticsDataPointSessionsCount)`
+`func (o *ApplicationAnalyticsDataPoint) SetSessionsCount(v AnalyticsDataPoint)`

-SetSessionsCount gets a reference to the given ApplicationAnalyticsDataPointSessionsCount and assigns it to the SessionsCount field.
+SetSessionsCount gets a reference to the given AnalyticsDataPoint and assigns it to the SessionsCount field.

-### GetAvgItemsPerSession

-`func (o *ApplicationAnalyticsDataPoint) GetAvgItemsPerSession() ApplicationAnalyticsDataPointAvgItemsPerSession`

-GetAvgItemsPerSession returns the AvgItemsPerSession field if non-nil, zero value otherwise.

-### GetAvgItemsPerSessionOk

-`func (o *ApplicationAnalyticsDataPoint) GetAvgItemsPerSessionOk() (ApplicationAnalyticsDataPointAvgItemsPerSession, bool)`

-GetAvgItemsPerSessionOk returns a tuple with the AvgItemsPerSession field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasAvgItemsPerSession

-`func (o *ApplicationAnalyticsDataPoint) HasAvgItemsPerSession() bool`

-HasAvgItemsPerSession returns a boolean if a field has been set.

-### SetAvgItemsPerSession

-`func (o *ApplicationAnalyticsDataPoint) SetAvgItemsPerSession(v ApplicationAnalyticsDataPointAvgItemsPerSession)`

-SetAvgItemsPerSession gets a reference to the given ApplicationAnalyticsDataPointAvgItemsPerSession and assigns it to the AvgItemsPerSession field.

-### GetAvgSessionValue
+### GetStartTime

-`func (o *ApplicationAnalyticsDataPoint) GetAvgSessionValue() ApplicationAnalyticsDataPointAvgSessionValue`
+`func (o *ApplicationAnalyticsDataPoint) GetStartTime() time.Time`

-GetAvgSessionValue returns the AvgSessionValue field if non-nil, zero value otherwise.
+GetStartTime returns the StartTime field if non-nil, zero value otherwise.

-### GetAvgSessionValueOk
+### GetStartTimeOk

-`func (o *ApplicationAnalyticsDataPoint) GetAvgSessionValueOk() (ApplicationAnalyticsDataPointAvgSessionValue, bool)`
+`func (o *ApplicationAnalyticsDataPoint) GetStartTimeOk() (time.Time, bool)`

-GetAvgSessionValueOk returns a tuple with the AvgSessionValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetStartTimeOk returns a tuple with the StartTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasAvgSessionValue
+### HasStartTime

-`func (o *ApplicationAnalyticsDataPoint) HasAvgSessionValue() bool`
+`func (o *ApplicationAnalyticsDataPoint) HasStartTime() bool`

-HasAvgSessionValue returns a boolean if a field has been set.
+HasStartTime returns a boolean if a field has been set.

-### SetAvgSessionValue
+### SetStartTime

-`func (o *ApplicationAnalyticsDataPoint) SetAvgSessionValue(v ApplicationAnalyticsDataPointAvgSessionValue)`
+`func (o *ApplicationAnalyticsDataPoint) SetStartTime(v time.Time)`

-SetAvgSessionValue gets a reference to the given ApplicationAnalyticsDataPointAvgSessionValue and assigns it to the AvgSessionValue field.
+SetStartTime gets a reference to the given time.Time and assigns it to the StartTime field.

 ### GetTotalDiscounts